TBS1996/speki/README.md

 ### AUR

 Package is simply named "speki" in the aur.
 Can be found [here](https://aur.archlinux.org/packages/speki).
-If

 if you're using yay: